thg1lb/robotics-club-resources/README.md

 # Robotics Club Resources
 These are the teaching resources and lessons I made while running my school's robotics club during the last two academic years of my secondary education (2024-2026).
+All the lesson plans, ideas, and execution of workshop sessions were done by me.

 The club was open to students aged 11-18, and the aim was to introduce these students to electronic components, Arduino programming, and other engineering concepts (eg. CAD modelling) through weekly sessions.